 At its most elemental, a cabana is a free-standing structure intended to provide privacy and shade.
-Cabanas usually feature a roof and three walls, with an open front which faces the pool or beach.
-The structure can often be seen with a sturdy fixed roof, though flexible cloth or canvass roofs are popular among the luxury resorts of Las Vegas and Miami Beach.
-At the beach or pool resort, cabanas can be reserved for the day to provide guests a private space to change, or shut off from the crowds.
+Cabanas usually feature a roof and three walls, with an open front that faces the pool or beach.
+The structure can often be seen with a sturdy fixed roof, though flexible cloth or canvas roofs are popular among the luxury resorts of Las Vegas and Miami Beach.
+At the beach or pool resort, cabanas can be reserved for the day to provide guests a private space to change or shut off from the crowds.
 Cabanas have also become a popular addition for homeowners looking to bring this resort-style luxury to their own outdoor living spaces.

 History of the Cabana

 The earliest cabanas date back to the Roman Empire.
 Before the advent of modern plumbing, Romans of ever social class frequented communal bath houses.
 For the well-off Romans the bath houses were often well-appointed with gilding and marble throughout.
 Roman engineers even devised methods to heat the water and the small private changing rooms off the large communal baths.
 As bathing became a more private activity performed in the home, the convivial social aspects of the baths became less about personal hygiene and more about relaxing and socializing.
 The cabana evolved from a simple changing room to a shaded relaxation space to spend the day poolside.